digitalwave/ftwrunner/README.md

 Motivation
 ==========

-I help to maintain the code of [ModSecurity](https://www.modsecurity.org) (especially the [libmodsecurity3](https://github.com/SpiderLabs/ModSecurity)).
+I help to maintain the code of [ModSecurity](https://modsecurity.org) (especially the [libmodsecurity3](https://github.com/owasp-modsecurity/ModSecurity)).
 A most important goal that get the state that the [CRS](https://coreruleset.org) can work together with libmodsecurity3, without errors: false positives and not working rules.

-[CRS](https://github.com/SpiderLabs/owasp-modsecurity-crs) has a very good tool to test all of the rules, it's called [ftw](https://github.com/CRS-support/ftw), but it works only with the Apache webserver - consequently a HTTP server is required.
-Ftw uses [sets of tests](https://github.com/SpiderLabs/owasp-modsecurity-crs/tree/v3.2/dev/util/regression-tests/tests), which are divided to different sections, represented the attack type.
+[CRS](https://github.com/coreruleset/coreruleset) has a very good tool to test all of the rules, it's called [go-ftw](https://github.com/coreruleset/go-ftw), but it works only with a supported webserver - consequently a HTTP server is required.
+Go-ftw uses [sets of tests](https://github.com/coreruleset/coreruleset/tree/main/tests/regression/tests), which are divided to different sections, represented the attack type.
 Each section has a multiple test files, which represented the rules: every file named by the rule id.
 And finally, all ruleset has one or more test.

-These tests had written in [YAML](https://yaml.org/) format.
+These tests were written in [YAML](https://yaml.org/) format.
+The used schema is well documented on [ftw-tests-schema](https://github.com/coreruleset/ftw-tests-schema)

-Libmodsecurity3 has written in C++, and - therefore as a library - has an [API](https://github.com/SpiderLabs/ModSecurity#simple-example-using-c).
+Libmodsecurity3 has written in C++, and - therefore as a library - has an [API](https://github.com/owasp-modsecurity/ModSecurity#simple-example-using-c).
 The library has an own regression test framework, but mostly it's useful to tests the different functions one by one.

 As I wrote, my main goal is to adjusting the libmodsecurity3 code to use those rules, so I needed a tool, which I can test with the whole ruleset without any other external distractions, eg. webserver responses, other behaviors, etc...